 History and Future

 Established in 1968 by Dr. Henry K. Silver, the Child Health Associate/Physician Assistant (CHA/PA) is a master’s level, primary care PA program preparing graduates to provide comprehensive medical care for patients of all ages with specialized education in the care of infants, children and adolescents.
 The program graduated the first class in 1972 and was the first PA program to award master’s degrees in 1973.
 The program has maintained continuous ARC-PA accreditation since 1972 and continuous funding from the Health Resources Services Administration Bureau of Health Professions for more than 25 years.
-In 2002, the CHA/PA Program became the first degree granting program with expanded facilities at the Anschutz Medical Campus.
+In 2013, the CHA/PA Program celebrated its 1000th graduate.

 Although the program continues to provide expanded training in pediatrics, the PA program’s primary care curriculum prepares graduates to diagnose and treat illness in patients of all ages.
 Functioning within the University of Colorado School of Medicine, the program has gained national recognition for its innovative curriculum.
-Problem-based learning, evidence-based medicine and an extensive psychosocial medicine curriculum are successful components of the curriculum.
+Problem-based learning, evidence-based medicine, the flipped classroom model, and an extensive psychosocial medicine curriculum are successful components of the curriculum.
 Clinical experience across all three years of training has been an integral part of the program since its inception.
 The program awards a professional masters degree (MPAS) to all students upon completion of the curriculum.
-Our standard of excellence is demonstrated by our PANCE board scores and pass rates of >97% for first-time takers and the quality of care provided to the patients served by our graduates.
+Our standard of excellence is demonstrated by our PANCE board scores and pass rates of >98% for first-time takers and the quality of care provided to the patients served by our graduates.

 Anschutz Medical Campus

 The Denver Metro Area is privileged to have two University of Colorado campuses – the Downtown campus and the Anschutz Medical Campus.
-The nation’s newest health care campus fosters collaboration among students, researchers and clinicians.
+The Anschutz Medical Campus fosters collaboration among students, researchers and clinicians.
 Campus architecture and state-of-the-art technology bridge education and research with two world-class hospitals: University of Colorado Hospital and Children’s Hospital Colorado.
+The Veterans Affairs Medical Center will be completed in 2015.

 The Anschutz Medical Campus in Aurora is the world's only completely new education, research and patient care facility and the largest academic health center between Chicago, Texas and the West Coast.

-Built as state-of-the-art, the campus consists of three zones that promote collaboration and innovation: an education zone with remarkable facilities for training future physicians and other health professionals; a research zone with ground-breaking, internationally renowned research; and a clinical care zone with the University of Colorado Hospital and the Children's Hospital Colorado, the University of Colorado School of Medicine's primary adult and pediatric hospital partners, nearby.
+Built as state-of-the-art, the campus consists of three zones that promote collaboration and innovation: an education zone with remarkable facilities for training future physicians and other health professionals; a research zone with ground-breaking, internationally renowned research; and a clinical care zone with the University of Colorado Hospital and the Children's Hospital Colorado.
+The Veterans Affairs Hospital will also be on campus, scheduled for completion in 2015.

 Physician Assistants are skilled members of the health care team qualified to provide a broad range of health care services in practice with a licensed physician.
 PAs perform medical interviews and physical examinations, screening and interpreting results of diagnostic studies, diagnosing patients, implementing treatment plans, counseling patients regarding illness and preventative medicine, monitoring patients, and facilitating access to appropriate health care resources.
 These services may be provided to individuals of any age in various settings.